MicrosoftDocs/powerapps-docs/articles/customize-layout-sharepoint.md

    ms.author="anneta"/>

 # Customize a layout in PowerApps #
-After you generate an app automatically in PowerApps, customize the browse screen by specifying which layout to use, which columns to show, and which columns to use when sorting and searching for records.
+After you generate an app automatically in PowerApps, customize the browse screen, which appears by default.
+Specify which layout to use, which columns to show, and which columns to use when sorting and searching for records.

 If you're unfamiliar with PowerApps, see [Introduction to PowerApps](getting-started.md).